Employment outside Canada

 Note

 Do not use Form CPT8 if Canada has a reciprocal social security agreement with the country of employment.
-For a list of countries with which Canada has an agreement, see Employment in a country where a social security agreement has been signed with Canada.
+For the list of countries with which Canada has an agreement, go to Countries that have an agreement with Canada.

-For more information on when employment outside Canada is pensionable or insurable, go to Employment outside Canada.
+For more information on when employment outside Canada is insurable, go to Employment outside Canada.

 Related topics